How to translate your website

 Widgets are translated from WPML->String Translation.
 Refer to How to Display Different Widgets Per Language for more info on how to translate your widgets.

 Theme animations are also translated from WPML->String Translation.
-If you filter through theme omega-admin-tdfrom the Select strings within contextfilter, you should have all the backend strings that can be translated.
+If you filter through theme lambda-admin-tdfrom the Select strings within contextfilter, you should have all the backend strings that can be translated.
 Alternatively, if you are searching for a specific string, you can use the Search form.